TheBadong/magento246/readme.md

 ## And voilà!
 You should now be able to access your website at local.magento246.com

+# Post install steps

+## Set deploy mode to developer
+By default, magento installs in, well, default mode.
+If you want to actually write code for Magento, enable developer mode:

+`bin/magento deploy:mode:set developer`

+## Install dummy data
+If you'd like some example products and orders, install the dummy data provided by magento:

+`bin/magento sampledata:deploy`

 # Troubleshooting
 Feel free to open an issue if you encounter problems while installing this repository